|

 of Arborfield Court, in grounds eminently suitable for the occasion.
 Mr Prescott

 also threw open the beautiful gardens of the Court to the visitors.
+The main object for which funds are required is the repairing and

 redecorating of Arborfield Church of England Schools; any surplus will be handed

+to the Arborfield and Barkham parochial funds.
 The weather on Tuesday was most unpromising, but happily Wednesday broke

 bright and warm, and throughout the day the conditions were delightful.
+Ample entertainment and amusement was provided for the visitors, including a

 programme of sports, in which the humorous element predominated.
 Entries were